thearnica/react-media-match/README.md

 [![downloads](https://badgen.net/npm/dm/react-media-match)](https://www.npmtrends.com/react-media-match)
 [![Greenkeeper badge](https://badges.greenkeeper.io/thearnica/react-media-match.svg)](https://greenkeeper.io/)

-> Media targets and "sensors" are not toys - they define the __state__ of your Application.
-Like the Finite State Machine state.
-Thus - firstly don't mix conserns, and secondary - handle it as a whole.
+Media targets and "sensors" are not toys - they define the __state__ of your Application.
+Like the Finite __State Machine__ state.
+Thus - firstly don't mix __conserns__, and secondary - handle it as a whole.

  - 🐍 mobile-first "gap-less", and (!)__bug-less__ approach.
-   - In all the cases one rendering branch will be picked, and only one!
-   - Never forget to render something, and never render two branches simultaneously.
  - 💻 SSR friendly.
 Customize the target rendering mode and `SSR` for any device.
  - 💡 Provides `Media Matchers` to render Components and `Media Pickers` to pick a value depending on the current media.
  - 🎣 Provide `hooks` interface for `pickers`